About Us

 Our History

-The Colorado & Great Western Modular Railroad Club was started in 1997 by four model railroaders (Bob Drake, Rex Bevan, Jim Archer and Ashley Warren) all members of Colorado Rail Link club at the time.
+The Colorado & Great Western Modular Railroad Club was started in 1997 by four model railroaders who at the time were all members of Colorado Rail Link club at the time.
 The four were frustrated with the state of modular railroading.
 They felt that visual experience of modular railroading was missing continuity and a high level detail.
 They decided to start their own club and began planning the construction of modules that could be interconnected to form large operating layouts showcasing the visual continuity of modular display and operation they desired.

 Club Growth Leads to Formalizing the Club